Requirements for Democratic Government:

 What has happened to us, in spite of the precautions of the founding fathers, is that the men of commerce have obtained the ear of government and subverted the representatives to act in their interest rather than the people’s interest.
 This occurred two centuries ago when Britain fell into bankruptcy and was saved by great capitalists.
 Prior to that time Europe was governed under the stable platform of absolute monarchs performing their duty to God, supported by the Pope who confirmed their celestial status.
 With the rise of new ideology in the United States, Europeans became aware of the possibility of greater freedom and opportunity and this was expressed first in Europe in the fall of the Bastille and the start of revolution in Paris.
 The response of the Kings and their supporters to this loss of authority and regicide was eternal hostility.
 Thus began over 20 years of continuous war between the European peoples and their ruling class.

 Europe financed its efforts in behalf of Republicanism and Democracy by taxing production whereas Britain, which led the ideological opposition, introduced a new form of government revenue learned from its rule of India – debt-based finance.
 Instead of raising a revenue year by year to meet expenses, the British ministry under William Pitt calculated the value of the country and gave it as security for loans from holders of capital who organised themselves into bidding groups.
 By applying normal government revenue to payment of interest on these loans, the government obtained the use of those large sums to fight the war.
 The loans were then sold on the London Stock Exchange as debt for which the government guaranteed payment of interest and provided a market in which to buy and sell at any time.
 Ultimately the government guaranteed supporters that these bonds would retain 60% value.
-This is the debt-based system that called into use the future resources of the country and thus enabled Britain to prevail in war albeit at an immense cost – the creation of a national debt, interest on which required the entire annual revenue to maintain and could not be paid-off.
+This is the debt-based system that called into use the future resources of the country and thus enabled Britain to prevail in war albeit at an immense cost – the creation of a national debt, interest on which could not be paid-off and required the entire annual revenue to maintain.

 Using this method of finance the United Kingdom won the war but would instantly lose the peace.
 The Europeans were comparatively debt-free and able to resuscitate their countries straight away whilst UK was almost bankrupted (and its capitalist supporters knew it) and even the reparations taken from France and its allies made little difference to the overall British position.
-It was clear that the way forward, now the country held control of the seas and international trade, was to bring all competitive countries into debt through London Bank loans thus obtaining their repayments, setting whatever terms we wished and exposing their governments to our capital by securitising the debt on their national stock exchanges.
+It was clear that the way forward, now the country had seized control of the seas and international trade, was to bring all competing countries into debt through London Bank loans thus obtaining their repayments, setting whatever terms we wished and exposing their governments to our capital by securitising their debt on their national stock exchanges, exposing it to our financial interference.
 This was a program that the banks found deeply gratifying and it obtained their fullest co-operation.
 It was at this time that we invented the sale of shares we had not yet bought (see an early example of Meyer Rothschild in the economy chapter) and other tricks to take control of global finances.
 The accumulation of capital to be a winner in this system gave birth to a market in general insurance and saw an increase in life and marine assurance.

 Soon after that time representatives of the City of London obtained Peel’s agreement to repeal the Customs and Excise taxes on their trade and transfer the burden to the working population as an Income Tax.
 To assure themselves that successive governments would not renege, the merchants agreed to pay the costs of collecting the tax themselves, a deal that has survived to this day.